 This place is right on the beach, and it’s just a 5-minute walk from Gouvia’s bars and shops.

-The hotel is nestled on a hillside among gardens.
-It’s just a flight of steps from a pebble beach, dotted with sunloungers and palapas.
-And Gouvia’s lively centre is just a five-minute walk.
+The Louis Corcyra Beach is set in neatly-clipped gardens, which serve up views of pretty Gouvia Bay.
+It's just a flight of steps from a pebble beach, too, which is dotted with sunloungers and palapas.

 TripAdvisor Traveller Rating

 - Floors: 2 in main building or 5 in the Nausicaa building

 Buffet breakfast, lunch and dinner.
 Local alcoholic and non-alcoholic drinks, by the glass.
 Cocktails and long drinks 10.00-24.00.
 Snacks between meals 10.00-24.00 and afternoon coffee, cake and ice-cream.

 Facilities ► View all

 The lagoon style pool features fountains and waterfalls, with sunbeds, parasols and towels.
 You'll also find a section for children here too.

 Kids’ Club by TUI Family Life for 3 to 11 year olds